In 2021 the Fort Collins Interfaith Council (FCIFC) grants program will focus on projects that forward our mission:

 The Fort Collins Interfaith Council’s Mission is to facilitate interfaith understanding, cooperation and action towards the greater good in our community.

 FCIFC will fund projects that promote the common good in our community of Fort Collins and involve diverse groups of people in both the planning and implementation of the project.

-Grants will be awarded to approved projects on Thursday, October 1 at the Fort Collins Interfaith Council Annual Dinner.
+Grants will be awarded at the Fort Collins Interfaith Council’s Annual Dinner in the Fall.

 You may address questions to email@example.com.

 FCIFC Grants Team 2021

 2020 was a very different and difficult year for everyone.
 The IFC Grants Team took the opportunity during this uncertain year to give two kinds of grants in 2020.
 First, we gave small grants to non-profit organizations that really stepped up to serve the Fort Collins community during this difficult year.